 Not all fats are bad, in fact, few are essential as they help in building up the essential components of your body and good for lubricating joints.
 These include olive oil, peanut oil, and canola.
 Prefer to have poly-unsaturated fatty acids.

-Nuts are mini power house full of fiber, proteins and essential fats.
+Nuts are mini powerhouse full of fibre, proteins and essential fats.
 Consuming these on a daily basis is helpful.
 While almonds are rich in calcium and Vitamin E, cashews are rich in zinc, iron, magnesium.
 Walnuts are highly recommended as they are known antioxidants and are rich in omega 3.
 They also contribute significantly in lowering LDL.

 - Whole grains

-Try consuming whole grains instead of processed flour: they are rich in fiber, stuff you more and control your blood sugar levels.
-Oats, has been particularly beneficial in reducing the cholesterol content and it is rich in soluble fiber and move cholesterol out of the blood stream.
+Try consuming whole grains instead of processed flour: they are rich in fibre, stuff you more and control your blood sugar levels.
+Oats, has been particularly beneficial in reducing the cholesterol content and it is rich in soluble fibre and move cholesterol out of the bloodstream.

 - Sprouts or legumes

-They provide fiber, help you stuff and supplement you with essential nutrients.
+They provide fibre, help you stuff and supplement you with essential nutrients.

 - Freshly brewed tea

 When you need to sip on something soothing and calming, swing to freshly brewed tea and simply avoid packaged tea.
 Flavonoid-rich tea may help bring down the probability of undergoing cardiac problems and lowers the circulatory strain.